Carla Zambelli

-Carla Zambelli Salgado de Oliveira (born 3 July 1980) is a Brazilian right-wing activist and politician.
+Carla Zambelli Salgado de Oliveira (born 3 July 1980) is a Brazilian far-right activist and politician.
 Founder of the movement On the Streets, Zambelli gained notoriety through her activism in favor of the impeachment of the ex-president Dilma Rousseff.
 In the elections of 2018, she was elected federal deputy for São Paulo, by the Social Liberal Party (PSL).

+On January 30, 2025, the São Paulo Regional Electoral Court (TRE-SP) revoked Congresswoman Carla Zambelli's mandate on the basis of political abuse and misuse of media by spreading false information about the 2022 election and for the crimes of illegal possession of a firearm and illegal coercion when, in an episode in 2022, armed, she chased a citizen on the street in Jardins, São Paulo.
+However, the decision is not yet final.
+Zambelli has the right to appeal to the Superior Electoral Court (TSE), and even if the ruling is upheld, the final revocation of her mandate still depends on a decision by the Directing Board of the Chamber of Deputies.
+Until all legal proceedings are concluded, she remains in office de jure, but her employment as a member of the Chamber of Deputies has been temporarily given license without pay for 127 days.

+Twenty days after her sentencing for the crimes of hacking into a computer device, fraudulent misrepresentation (falsidade ideológica) and insertion of false data into the National Council of Justice (CNJ) system, she fled Brazil through the Argentine border, citing alleged political persecution by Alexandre de Moraes as her reason, leading Interpol to include her name on the red list.
+She was detained in Italy in July 2025 and is expected to be extradited to Brazil.

-Her profile has been described by some as belonging to the political far-right, being economically liberal and socially conservative.
+Her profile has been described by some as belonging to the far-right Bolsonarist ideology.

 Biography and views

 Zambelli was born on 3 July 1980 in Ribeirão Preto, São Paulo, Brazil.

 In 2017 she declared herself a monarchist, after conversations with members of the imperial family.
-She is against the quota policy, except for people with disabilities.
+She is against affirmative action, except for people with disabilities.

 In the elections of 2018, she was elected federal deputy by the PSL.
 She said that her line of action in the Chamber of Deputies will continue to be the fight against corruption.
 According to Zambelli, this will be done through three pillars: "less state, more justice and real education."

 In April 2022, she stated that she was gathering support for fellow lawmaker Daniel Silveira to be given amnesty.